Pulses and Snakes in Ginzburg--Landau Equation: Results for the Plane Pulsating Soliton

 Next, moving to values smaller than $b_{3Hopf}$, we see a clean, periodic orbit which slowly grows in size as $b_3$ is made more negative.
 The periodic orbit, time series, and solitary waves are qualitatively similar to those for $b_3>b_{3Hopf}$.

 However, more interesting dynamics is seen as $b_3$ is decreased further.
-The periodic orbit goes unstable via a very rapid, complete cascade of period--doubling bifurcations between $b_3=-0.25$, and $b_3=-0.2516$.
-In Figure \ref{Figure16} we show the period doubled orbit for $b_3=-0.2516$.
-The orbit at $b_3=-0.2531943$ after many more period doublings is shown in Figure \ref{Figure12}.
-The corresponding solitary wave solution is shown in Figure \ref{Figure13}.
-Notice that this feature agrees with the sequence of period doublings for pulsating solitons seen by Akhmediev et al \cite{Akhmediev:1}.
+The periodic orbit goes unstable via a very rapid, complete cascade of period-doubling bifurcations between $b_3=-0.25$, and $b_3=-0.2516$.
+In Fig. \ref{Figure27} we show the period doubled orbit for $b_3=-0.2516$.
+The orbit at $b_3=-0.2531943$ after many more period doublings is shown in Fig. \ref{Figure25}.
+The corresponding solitary wave solution is shown in Fig. \ref{Figure25}.
 Note also that one may track the complete cascade of period doublings using software such AUTO or DERPER, or using the schemes of Holodniok and Kubicek \cite{Holodniok}.

-Next, we shall consider the effect of all the various parameters in the CGLE \eqref{2.1} on the shape (amplitude, width, period) and stability of the pulsating solitary wave.
-This is a key feature of interest that was repeatedly mentioned by many speakers in the multi--day session on Dissipative Solitons at the $4^\mathrm{th}$ IMACS Conference on Nonlinear Waves held in Athens, Georgia in April 2005, as there are no existing theoretical guidelines or predictions about this at all.
+Next, we explain effect of all the various parameters in the CGLE \eqref{2.1} on the shape (amplitude, width, period) and stability of the pulsating solitary wave.
 In considering the parameter effects on the solitary wave shape and period, note that the wave is a spatially coherent structure (or a ``collective coordinate" given by the trial function) whose parameters oscillate in time.
 Hence, the temporal period of the pulsating soliton is the same as the period $T$ of the oscillations of $A_1(t)$, $\sigma(t)$, and $\alpha(t)$ on their limit cycle.
-As for the peak amplitude and peak width of the pulsating wave, these are determined by the peak amplitude $A_{1p}$ of $A_1(t)$, and the \underline{reciprocal} of the peak amplitude $\sigma_p$ of $\sigma(t)$ respectively, i.e. at any time $t$ when the amplitude is maximum, the width will be minimum, and vice versa.
+As for the peak amplitude and peak width of the pulsating wave, these are determined by the peak amplitude $A_{1p}$ of $A_1(t)$, and the reciprocal of the peak amplitude $\sigma_p$ of $\sigma(t)$ respectively, i.e. at any time $t$ when the amplitude is maximum, the width will be minimum, and vice versa.